PavelPashov/cligpt/README.md

 ## Configuration

-Before using CLIGPT, you will need to create an OpenAI API key.
+Before using cligpt, you will need to create an OpenAI API key.
 To do this, follow these steps:

 1. Sign up for an OpenAI API key [here](https://beta.openai.com/signup/).
 2. Create a new API key (you might need to add a payment method if you're not eligible for a free trial).
-3. Run `cligpt init` and copy the key once prompted.
+3. Run `cligpt init` and add the key once prompted.

 ## Available Commands

-To use CLIGPT, run the following commands:
+These are the available commands for cligpt:

 - `cligpt chat`: Start a chat with the model.
-- `cligpt init`: Initiate the setup for CLIGPT.
+- `cligpt init`: Initiate the setup for cligpt.
-- `cligpt model`: Change the model configuration.
+- `cligpt model`: Select a model which will be saved to your config.
 - `cligpt prompt`: Prompt the model with a single prompt.
-- `cligpt token`: Update the token.
+- `cligpt token`: Update the your OpenAI API key.
 - `cligpt persona`: Select a personality for the model.
+This is used in the first system message if provided.
-- `cligpt maxt`: Set the number of max tokens.
+- `cligpt maxt`: Set the number of max tokens to generate in the chat completion.
-- `cligpt temp`: Set the temperature.
+- `cligpt temp`: Set the sampling temperature.

+Use `--help` or `-h` after any command to see the available subcommands and prompts.

 ## Contributing

-If you would like to contribute to CLIGPT, please follow these steps:
+If you would like to contribute to cligpt, please follow these steps:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b my-feature-branch`